Antainambalana River

-Antainambalana (Also known as Antainambalan on some maps) is a river in the region of Analanjirofo in north-eastern Madagascar.
+The Antainambalana (Also known as Antainambalan on some maps) is a river in the region of Ambatosoa in north-eastern Madagascar.
 It flows down from the highlands to flow into the Bay of Antongil and the Indian Ocean near Maroantsetra.

+Its basin has the size of 5902 km2.

 History

 In the 18th century this river was called Tingballe River by early European navigators.